jishin86/dcm_viewer/README.md

 # dcm_viewer

-- Read a dicom file and print the tages and value in DICOM
+- Read a dicom file and print the tags and value in DICOM

 - it is a basic example how to use DCMTK library